An investigation is underway after a motorbike was allegedly set alight, causing damage to a controversial sex shop in Dublin.

 The business also wants to screen short DVD film trailers in store.

-The process of gentrification in this area has further marginalised already vulnerable groups (including homeless populations and sex workers) and the sanitisation of the area means that many populations who have lived and worked in this area for
+gentrification in this area has further marginalised already vulnerable groups (including homeless populations and sex workers) and the sanitisation of the area means that many populations who have lived and worked in this area for generations will no

 A complainant, who believed the ad objectified women, objected that it was offensive.